discordx-ts/discordx/packages/utilities/README.md

 # ⚔️ guards

-Useful guards created by the Discord.ts team to use in your bot!
+Useful guards created by the discordx team to use in your bot!

 ## Rate limit